 The Younkins' home in the late 1820s was in the Borough of Somerset.
 Sadness enveloped the family in late October 1828 when daughter Elvina died in infancy, having lived for only two months.
 A brief notice of her demise was published in the Somerset Herald.

-Circa 1830, Jonas was widely respected for the many hats he wore -- as a farmer and physician as well as a teacher and minister at the Lutheran and Reformed school and church at the crossroads on the David Ream farm at Ursina, Somerset County.
+Circa 1830, Jonas was widely respected in the small farming community for the many hats he wore -- as a farmer and physician as well as a teacher and minister at the Lutheran and Reformed school and church at the crossroads on the David Ream farm at Ursina, Somerset County.
 This was in a "community in an early day when all the Younkin's spoke the Pennsylvania Dutch," recalled cousin Dr. Jesse "Noble" Younkin of the family of Isaac and Rebecca (Walter) Younkin, in a speech delivered at the 1936 Younkin National Home-coming Reunion in Kingwood, Somerset County, and reprinted in the inaugural Christmas 1937 edition of the Younkin Family News Bulletin.

 He had no formal training in medicine but rather learned by observing others and creating home grown remedies.
 His approach was considered "the New School, as it was known in those days," said a profile of son Edwin in the American Medical Journal.
 "The reformed practice in that day was in its crudity, and physicians, from necessity, dug their own roots, gathered their own herbs, and prepared their own medicines....
 He had his drug-mill, which was made from a section of a large gum tree that in its hollow cavity had fixed two large-mill-stones, and which were made to run by a hand-sweep.
 [Son] Edwin took much delight in gathering drugs, which grew abundantly in the mountains and valleys, and, after drying, they were ground in the mill."
 The son "was literally born and reared in a physician's office, where he gained a practical knowledge of medical botany and the methods of compounding drugs according to his father's art."

-Cousin Dr. Noble Younkin said that Jonas' son Edwin and daughter Emily "went among the hills and gathered the roots and herbs with which [their] father compounded all his medicine.
+Cousin Dr. Noble Younkin wrote that Jonas' son Edwin and daughter Emily "went among the hills and gathered the roots and herbs with which [their] father compounded all his medicine.
 Dr. Jonas Younkin, [the] father, possessed a big blue bottle at that time and from that bottle he sold, skunk oil, bear grease and rattlesnake oil and turtle oil and goose grease and earth worm oil and many other kinds of oil, all owing to what the customer called for, and all out of the same bottle."

 More than 150 years after Jonas began his medical practice, he was cited for this work in the Laurel Messenger newsletter of the Historical and Genealogical Society of Somerset County.